Universal first-order Massey product of a prefactorization algebra: Application to prefactorization algebras

 \subsection{A simple binary invariant in $m=2$ dimensions}

 In this subsection we consider a locally constant prefactorization algebra $\FFF\in \Alg_{\PP_{\bbR^2}}$ on the $2$-dimensional Cartesian space $\bbR^2$.
 We construct a binary invariant $L \in \big[\H\FFF(\bbR^2)^{\otimes 2},\H\FFF(\bbR^2)\big]^{-1}$ of $\FFF$ which, when non-trivial $L\neq 0$, implies non-triviality of the universal first-order Massey product $\big[\widetilde{\beta}^{(2)}\big]\neq 0$.
-We will show that the invariant $L$ has pleasant algebraic properties, namely that it defines a degree $-1$ Poisson bracket (i.e.\ a $\mathbb{P}_2$-algebra structure) on the associative, unital and commutative algebra $\H\FFF(\bbR^2)$ from Proposition \ref{prop:strictstructuremaps}. \begin{rem} Our invariant $L$ exhibits explicitly in dimension $m=2$ the higher algebraic structure that is expected by the following more abstract reasoning: By a result of Lurie \cite[Theorem 5.4.5.9]{HigherAlgebra}, see also \cite{AyalaFrancis} and \cite{CFM}, it is known that locally constant prefactorization algebras on $\bbR^m$ are equivalent to $\mathbb{E}_m$-algebras.
+We will show that the invariant $L$ has pleasant algebraic properties, namely that it defines a degree $-1$ Poisson bracket (i.e.\ a $\mathbb{P}_2$-algebra structure) on the associative, unital and commutative algebra $\H\FFF(\bbR^2)$ from Proposition \ref{prop:strictstructuremaps}. \begin{rem} We believe, but do not know how to prove, that our invariant $L$ captures in dimension $m=2$ the higher algebraic structure that is expected by the following more abstract reasoning: By a result of Lurie \cite[Theorem 5.4.5.9]{HigherAlgebra}, see also \cite{AyalaFrancis} and \cite{CFM}, it is known that locally constant prefactorization algebras on $\bbR^m$ are equivalent to $\mathbb{E}_m$-algebras.
 Furthermore, the $\mathbb{E}_m$-operads are formal in dimension $m\geq 2$ by \cite{Tamarkin, Fresse}, hence $\mathbb{E}_m$-algebras can be described equivalently in terms of $\H\mathbb{E}_m\simeq \mathbb{P}_m$-algebras for $m\geq 2$.
-The degree $-1$ Poisson bracket that we find is an explicit and computationally accessible model for this $\mathbb{P}_2$-algebra structure.
-We expect that there exists a generalization of our invariant to $m\geq 3$ dimensions which detects the degree $1-m$ Poisson bracket of the $\mathbb{P}_m$-operad.
+The degree $-1$ Poisson bracket that we find should be related to this $\mathbb{P}_2$-algebra structure.
+We also expect that there exists a generalization of our invariant to $m\geq 3$ dimensions which detects the degree $1-m$ Poisson bracket of the $\mathbb{P}_m$-operad.
 However, as seen by a simple degree count, this requires working with the more involved higher-order Massey products \cite{Dimitrova,UniversalMassey3}, which lies beyond the scope of our paper.
 We hope to come back to this issue in a future work. \end{rem}

 To define the invariant $L \in \big[\H\FFF(\bbR^2)^{\otimes 2},\H\FFF(\bbR^2)\big]^{-1}$, let us consider any configuration of disks $D_1, D_2, D_u, D_d, \widetilde{D} \in \mathrm{Disk}_{\bbR^2}$ in some $D \in \mathrm{Disk}_{\bbR^2}$, with the property that $D_1\sqcup D_2 \subset D_u$, $D_1\sqcup D_2 \subset D_d$, $D_u \cap \widetilde{D} = D_d \cap \widetilde{D} = \emptyset$ and $D_u \cup D_d$ forming an annulus around $\widetilde{D}$, as depicted in the following picture: